Multi-step Jailbreaking Privacy Attacks on ChatGPT: Introduction

-Notably, LLMs' training data also scale up in accordance with models' sizes and performance.
-Massive LLMs' textual training data are primarily collected from the Internet and researchers pay less attention to the data quality and confidentiality of the web-sourced data~\cite{Piktus2023TheRS}.
-Such mass collection of personal data incurs debates and worries.
-For example, under the EU's General Data Protection Regulation (GDPR), training a commercial model on extensive personal data without notice or consent from data subjects lacks a legal basis.
-Consequently, Italy even banned ChatGPT due to privacy considerations\footnote{See this \href{https://www.bbc.com/news/technology-65139406}{web page}.}.
-Unfortunately, privacy analyses of language models are still less explored and remain an active area.
+Unfortunately, the privacy analysis of language models is still less explored and remains an active area.
 Prior works~\cite{Lukas2023AnalyzingLO,Pan-2020-Privacy,mireshghallah-etal-2022-empirical,huang-etal-2022-large,carlini-2021-extracting} studied the privacy leakage issues of language models (LMs) and claimed that memorizing training data leads to private data leakage.
 However, these works mainly investigated variants of GPT-2 models~\cite{radford-2019-language} trained simply by language modeling objective, which aimed to predict the next word given the current context.
 Despite the efforts made by these pioneering works, there is still a huge gap between the latest LLMs and GPT-2.
 First, LLMs' model sizes and dataset scales are much larger than GPT-2.
 Second, LLMs implement more sophisticated training objectives, which include instruction tuning~\cite{wei2022finetuned} and Reinforcement Learning from Human Feedback (RLHF)~\cite{Christiano-2017-rlhf}.
 Third, most LLMs only provide application programming interfaces (APIs) and we cannot inspect the model weights and training corpora.
 Lastly, it is trending to integrate various applications into LLMs to empower LLMs' knowledge grounding ability to solve math problems (ChatGPT + Wolfram Alpha), read formatted files (ChatPDF), and respond to queries with the search engine (the New Bing).
 As a result, it remains unknown to what extent privacy leakage occurs on these present-day LLMs we use.